 Once you know all of these things, you’re going to be better prepared for the process of laying out the brief in a format that makes sense to everyone.
 After all, if you’re the only one who can understand it, then it’s not going to help much.

 Next, you’re going to start actually laying out your project brief, and this is where a Gantt chart can really come in handy.
 Now, the project brief is generally going to be a document with written out information, like a report.
 But having a timeline to go at the front of the report or to help you with drafting it is going to be a whole lot easier than trying to write up a report from a bunch of little notes that you’ve jotted down everywhere to try and keep track of everyone and everything.

-Creating a Gantt chart allows you to lay out all of the critical information that’s going to go into your brief.
+Creating a Gantt chart with a gantt chart maker allows you to lay out all of the critical information that’s going to go into your brief.
 You’ll lay out each of the different tasks that need to be completed, when they need to start and finish, who is in charge of them, any sub-tasks associated, any dependencies, and anything else that you want.
 You can even set up the milestones that need to be reached and the deadlines for each milestone, deliverable, and end of the project.
 That way, you know absolutely everything that goes into the project, and you have it all in one place.

 Even better, your Gantt chart can be customized so that everything is color-coded, arranged in an order that makes sense for you, arranged with different headings, and more.
 All of these things make it easier for you and your team to understand what the chart is telling them and to find the different assignments that have been delegated to them.
 Everyone who is responsible for the project or some piece of it can check-in at any time and see what they’re supposed to be working on and when the deadline is for that part of the project.